nomadic-me/FintechCaseStudy/ReadMe.md

 * **What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)**

+Mogo Inc appeals to its customers who are with its statements like environmentally conscious "Turn your every day purchases into climate action."
+There are not many companies in the personal finance space that focus on sustainability as their core.
+Additionally, most of Mogo Inc's offerings are either free or no-cost.
+This appeals to the the cost sensitive customers as well.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company's engineering blog or use sites like Stackshare to find this information.)